 All bist_gen modules will run by default during manufacturing BIST.
 Software can disable BIST on some routes using profiles, if desired.
 Customer software can choose to decrease the timeout value that signals BIST completion when routes are disabled via profiles.

-NocStudio BIST Properties and Parameters
+NocStudio BIST Properties and RTL Parameters

 BIST will require new NocStudio properties and parameters.
 In addition, the bist_gen and bist_chk modules will need to know some already existing parameters specific to formatting NoC flits/packets.